 Close to 200 new housing units, which allows for a sizable affordable/workforce housing component.

-Substantial space (50,000 SF) for new entertainment or recreational uses, or municipal use such a new senior center
+Substantial space (50,000 SF) for new entertainment or recreational uses, or municipal uses such as specific COA programs, Town workshops or other functions.

 Commercial/retail space to provide new amenities and new businesses and services.